911 Memorial at the giddings fire station

 Giddings Veteran's Park

-Home to the Lee County Little League, city swimming pool and tennis courts.
+Home to the Lee County Little League, city swimming pool, playgrounds and tennis courts.

-Home of the Hilton Lee Smith Field, Lee County Soccer fields, covered basketball courts and picnic pavilion.
+Contains the Hilton Lee Smith Field, Lee County Soccer fields, covered basketball courts, walking trails and picnic pavilion.

 You can camp at the campsite or historic cabin, picnic, swim, ride bikes, hike 7 miles of trail, fish in the 1/2 acre Lake Mina, geocache, take in a nature program, and look for wildlife.
 Ranger programs include nature hikes and other activities for all ages.